Wait! What? Change is possible?

 We’ve all been there!
 The countdown to the New Year and with it the toasts and resolutions to do things differently in the New Year.
 Then January is upon us and we start well, but by February, things start to slide.
 Come March, all motivation is gone, and those New Year Resolutions are a thing of the distant past.
 So, what goes wrong?
 Why do we start with a bang and finish with a whimper?
 Human Beings are complex creatures.
 Subject to whims and fancy, all motivated and ready to put in the hard yards, but when push comes to shove, oftentimes old habits die hard: these seep back in and get the better of us.

-But the good news is that you can still have your cake and eat it too!
-You can still set some New Year’s Resolutions without having to throw the baby out with the proverbial bathwater and let those good intentions go to waste!
+But the good news is change is possible!
+You can still set some New Year’s Resolutions –in fact, ANY resolutions for that matter–without having to throw the baby out with the proverbial bathwater and let those good intentions go to waste!

 How to Get Off the Resolution Merry-go-round